 We will begin with William Barnfather (left) who was described in the last census (1871) before he died in 1879, as a farmer.
 Previously he was called a Fundholder and Proprietor of Houses (1851).
 In the 1841 census he was described as of "independent means" and was living with his wife Marianne, both aged 35, in Maidstone Kent with eight sons aged between 4 (Philip) and 15.
 Their one daughter, Marianne, was not at home on the night of that census.
 Later she married Arthur Daley but she would only have been about 13 at the time so that can't be the reason for her absence from the record.
 There were two other members of the household, presumably servants, Sarah Calloway (17) and Elizabeth Gibson (50-54).

-William Barnfather's wife, Marianne (below left), seems to have had the maiden name "Crisp" or "Crispens" and the oldest picture that has survived as a black and white copy features her mother (below).
+William Barnfather's wife, Marianne (below centre), seems to have had the maiden name "Crispe" or "Crispens" and the oldest picture that has survived as a black and white copy features her mother (below left).